 We have a number of talks coming up about our expeditions, register for a talk by clicking here!

-Normally the large international teams of wildlife researchers that Opwall supports in the various research locations around the world are in the field from June to August completing long-term biodiversity research projects.
-Students each year join these researchers to complete independent research projects ranging from the Internal Assessment level through to Masters level dissertations.
-However, in 2020 this has not been possible, so the Opwall science team are releasing some of the larger un-analysed data sets to be used by students wanting to complete a number of different independent research projects across a range of syllabuses.
+Students each year join Operation Wallacea researchers in various research locations around the world.
+We are in the field from June to August completing long-term biodiversity research projects.
+Some participants choose to complete independent research projects ranging from the Internal Assessment level through to Masters level dissertations.

-• Applications for data sets: The data we can offer can be used for a wide range of independent projects and support can be tailored to suit each school’s specific syllabus needs.
+The data we can offer can be used for a wide range of independent projects and support can be tailored to suit each school’s specific syllabus needs.
 These include but are not limited to:

 • Extended Essays, Group 4 Projects and Database Investigations for the IB programme